timgrin/Cybersecurity-Homelab-for-Detection-and-Monitoring/README.md

 <img src="https://imgur.com/fHmQF6o.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <img src="https://imgur.com/6wCpBw8.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

-- Visit Splunk website and get the download link for Linux
+- Visit the Splunk website and get the download link for Linux
 - Install Splunk
 - Change the directory to where the configuration file is which should be the “/bin” folder
 - Start Splunk using the “./splunk start” command